Nearly two-thirds of US women use contraception, CDC reports

 Long-acting contraception

-Long-acting reversible contraceptives (LARC’s), including intrauterine devices and contraceptive implants, were used by 10.3% of respondents, making them the third most common method.
+Long-acting reversible contraceptives, including intrauterine devices and contraceptive implants, were used by 10.3% of respondents, making them the third most common method.

-This is an increase from 2011 to 2015 when it was used by 8% of those surveyed.
+This is an increase from 2011 to 2015, when they were used by 8% of those surveyed.

 The new report found use was highest for women ages 20 to 29 (13.1%), followed by those 30 to 39 (11.7%).
 More than 8% of respondents 15 to 19 used these methods, while less than 7% of women 40 to 49 did.